 Temple of Hathor (Cleopatra’s “temple of love”)

-A crypt, which we enter by crawling through a narrow corridor on our hands and knees, stored amphoras of perfumed oil for religious ceremonies.
+We have to crawl through a narrow corridor on our hands and knees to enter the crypt, which stored amphoras of perfumed oil for religious ceremonies.

 We also see the mud-brick ruins of a sanatorium within the temple grounds – with benches for the sick waiting for cures by the priests; many would stay overnight hoping to have a healing dream of the goddess.